VXLAN Configuration Module

 Auto-Assign VNI

 All VLANs specified in the vxlan.vlans list will get a vni attribute.
-To disable the auto-assignment for individual VLANs, set vni VLAN parameter to an integer value (static VNI) or False (no VNI).
+To turn off the auto-assignment for individual VLANs, set the vni VLAN parameter to an integer value (static VNI) or False (no VNI).

 Building Ingress Replication Lists